 Over the last few weeks, I’ve noticed that a lot of traffic has come from searches for The Young Pope, which is probably because I don’t have much competition.

 There were previews and reviews for the first two episodes which screened at the Venice Film Festival, but after that, nada – a vow of silence.
 (This will likely change when it reaches its US air date on January 15.)

 In the UK there hasn’t been the online discussion like with Westworld, although the Sun tabloid ran an article about Jude Law’s titular (haha) Pope grabbing the breast of Ludivine Sagnier’s character (he didn’t).

 Many Twitter users said they couldn’t understand the show and dropped it.
 I don’t want to give too much away here, but to be clear – trailers for The Young Pope may indicate a stylish drama full of political intrigue, but if you’re expecting House of Cards in the Vatican, you’ll be frustrated.

-Pius XIII doesn’t want any “part-time believers”, instead envisioning an inaccessible church for the few.
-Intolerant of homosexuality, and fiercely anti-abortion, he intends to remain elusive – unseen, never approached by anyone outside his inner circle.
+Pius XIII doesn’t want any “part-time believers”.
+Intolerant of homosexuality, fiercely anti-abortion, he intends to remain elusive – never seen by anyone outside his inner circle.
 But Pius is also possessed of compassion, as we see in his dealings with Esther (Sagnier), the seemingly-infertile wife of a Swiss Guard.

-His conservatism and religiosity stem from his abandonment by his hippy parents, and even Sister Mary (Diane Keaton), who is his surrogate mother and biggest supporter, fears that his papacy is a calamity for both the man and the future of the church.
+His conservatism and religiosity seem to stem from his abandonment by his hippy parents, and even Sister Mary (Diane Keaton), his surrogate mother and biggest supporter, fears that his papacy is a calamity for both the man and the future of the church.

 Can such a damaged man with his own personal demons be the spiritual leader of a billion people?